dhutapratama/docs/events.md

         }
     }

 If your event listener methods are defined within the subscriber itself, you may find it more convenient to return an array of events and method names from the subscriber's `subscribe` method.
-Laravel will automatically determine the subscriber's class name when registering the event listeners:
+Lets will automatically determine the subscriber's class name when registering the event listeners:

     <?php